tumblr/policy/values.md

 * We care about design at every level, from the systematic underpinnings of how our company and technology works to our commmunity's aesthetic, artistic and expressive works.

+* We want to use plain, simple, clear language that doesn't needlessly obfuscate in all our messages.

 * We care about equitable opportunity, particularly within the technology industry.
 We strive to be inclusive and encouraging to all.

 * We want to be honest in all of our dealings, and especially in our mistakes.
 The goal of our communications is to reveal the truth, not to manage or conceal it.